Producing content built with AI shows that the help of artificial intelligence can open up plenty of new avenues for newsworthy storytelling.

 For this campaign that leant on a TikTok trend, each image is a famous scene from a Christmas movie that was mocked up in different styles by the app Wombo.

-Thanks to this thread, where I found the campaign, you can also see examples of using artificial intelligence to help with other areas of the creative process:
+Thanks to this thread, where I found the campaign, you can also see content built with AI to help with other areas of the creative process:

 There’s a Buzzfeed quiz for countless trends and topics.
 So, it’s not surprising to see that they also had a stab at the ‘audience vs AI guessing’ quiz format in July 2022, which you can try here.